 Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision maker, or decision-making group, in making decisions on how to allocate resources and assess performance.
-The Company's chief operating decision makers are the Co-chief executive officers.
+The Company's chief operating decision makers are the Chairman, Chief Executive Officer and President.
 The Company and the chief decision makers view the Company's operations and manage its business as three operating segments, namely Ad tech advertising, programmatic advertising, and content revenue.